wan-kiega/Recipe_BE/API_test.md

 This guide provides a step-by-step walkthrough of the Recipe API using the command-line tool `curl`.
 You will perform all key actions, including user authentication and recipe management, directly from your terminal.

 **Base URL:**
-Before you begin, set the `BASE_URL` environment variable to the address of your deployed API.
+Before you begin, set the `BASE_URL` environment variable to the address of your deployed API or the localhost address.

 ```bash
 export BASE_URL="https://yourappname.up.railway.app/"